CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

   def typical_range_consistent(self):

-Implement in the submodule ``station`` a function that, given a list of stations objects, returns a list of stations that have inconsistent data.
+Implement in the submodule ``station`` a function that, given a list of station objects, returns a list of stations that have inconsistent data.
 The function should use ``MonitoringStation.typical_range_consistent``, and should have the signature::

   def inconsistent_typical_range_stations(stations):

+where ``stations`` is a list of ``MonitoringStation`` objects.

 .. topic:: Demonstration program